Halting problem: History

-The halting problem is historically important because it was one of the first problems to be proved undecidable.
 In April 1936, Alonzo Church published his proof of the undecidability of a problem in the lambda calculus.
 Turing's proof was published later, in January 1937.
-Since then, many other undecidable problems have been described.
+Since then, many other undecidable problems have been described, including the halting problem which emerged in the 1950s.

 Timeline

-Etymology of the phrase "halting problem"
+Origin of the halting problem

-In none of his work did Turing use the word "halting" or "termination".
-Turing's biographer Hodges does not have the word "halting" or words "halting problem" in his index.
-The earliest recorded use of the words "halting problem" is in a proof by Davis in 1958:

-Davis adds no attribution for his proof, so one infers that it is original with him.
-But Davis has said that Kleene stated the proof informally.
-Copeland states that:
+Many papers and textbooks refer the definition and proof of undecidability of the halting problem to Turing's 1936 paper.
+However, this is not correct.
+Turing did not use the terms "halt" or "halting" in any of his published works, including his 1936 paper.
+A search of the academic literature from 1936 to 1958 showed that the first published material using the term "halting problem" was Rogers (1957).
+However, Rogers says he had a draft of Davis (1958) available to him, and Martin Davis states in the introduction that "the expert will perhaps find some novelty in the arrangement and treatment of topics", so the terminology must be attributed to Davis.
+Davis stated in a letter that he had been referring to the halting problem since 1952.
+The usage in Davis's book is as follows:

+A possible precursor to Davis's formulation is Kleene's 1952 statement, which differs only in wording:

+The halting problem is Turing equivalent to both Davis's printing problem ("does a Turing machine starting from a given state ever print a given symbol?") and to the printing problem considered in Turing's 1936 paper ("does a Turing machine starting from a blank tape ever print a given symbol?").
+However, Turing equivalence is rather loose and does not mean that the two problems are the same.
+There are machines which print but do not halt, and halt but not print.
+The printing and halting problems address different issues and exhibit important conceptual and technical differences.
+Thus, Davis was simply being modest when he said:

 Formalization

 In his original proof Turing formalized the concept of algorithm by introducing Turing machines.
 However, the result is in no way specific to them; it applies equally to any other model of computation that is equivalent in its computational power to Turing machines, such as Markov algorithms, Lambda calculus, Post systems, register machines, or tag systems.

 What is important is that the formalization allows a straightforward mapping of algorithms to some data type that the algorithm can operate upon.
 For example, if the formalism lets algorithms define functions over strings (such as Turing machines) then there should be a mapping of these algorithms to strings, and if the formalism lets algorithms define functions over natural numbers (such as computable functions) then there should be a mapping of algorithms to natural numbers.
 The mapping to strings is usually the most straightforward, but strings over an alphabet with n characters can also be mapped to numbers by interpreting them as numbers in an n-ary numeral system.